ChrisDeufel/tut-repo/README.md

-This is the Discription of the tutorial repo
+This is the description of the tutorial repo